nipy/nipy/doc/devel/code_discussions/understanding_affines.rst

  * ``y`` has negative values for posterior (back of head) and positive values for anterior (front of head)
- * ``z`` has negative values for the inferior (towards the neck) and postive values for superior (towards the highest point of the head, when standing)
+ * ``z`` has negative values for the inferior (towards the neck) and positive values for superior (towards the highest point of the head, when standing)

 Image index ordering